geeooff/forza-data-web/README.md

 Launch your command line to `SampleRecorder` source directory.
 Then run this command:
 ```
-dotnet run -ServerIpAddress <serverIpAddress> -Port <port> -Output <file>
+dotnet run --server <serverIpAddress> --port <port> --output <file>
 ```

 **Arguments**

-- `-ServerIpAddress` : the IP Address of your Xbox or Computer that runs the game.
+- `-s` or `--server` : the IP Address of your Xbox or Computer that runs the game.
-- `-Port` : the network port you chose in-game
+- `-p` or `--port` : the network port you chose in-game
-- `-Output` : the output file to record to
+- `-o` or `--output` : the output file to record to

 **Example**
 ```
-dotnet run -ServerIpAddress 192.168.0.10 -Port 7777 -Output "Samples\Sample.bin"
+dotnet run --server 192.168.0.100 --port 7777 --output sample.bin
 ```

 _Note_ : If you want to quit the recorder program, just hit `CTRL+C` or `CTRL+Break`.